 I was elected as a parent governor in September 2020.
-Both of my children attend Water Mill and are currently in Reception and Year 3.
+Both of my children attend Water Mill.
 I am a researcher at the University of Birmingham with a particular interest in STEM outreach and public engagement.
 As a governor my area of responsibility is Leadership and Management, for which I can draw on skills and experience obtained within my previous role as a team manager at the Royal Bank of Scotland.

 I am proud of the way my children have developed during their time at Water Mill and, as a parent, have been pleased with the continuing progress of the school.
 The rich diversity and friendly, welcoming atmosphere at Water Mill make it a school in which children are able to flourish both educationally and as a person.
 I aim to contribute towards the continuing improvement of the school without losing sight of what makes Water Mill special.

 I was elected as a governor in early 2021 my daughter attends Water Mill and is in her final year, we have found the knowledge she has gained throughout her time has prepared her for SATs and to ease her move onto secondary school